ualberta-cmput301/ualberta-cmput301.github.io/content/projects/project_part0.md

 Title: Project Part 0
 date: 2024-08-26
 tags: projects, teams, grading
-authors: Samuel Iwuchukwu,Hazel Victoria Campbell
+authors: Samuel Iwuchukwu, Hazel Victoria Campbell
 status: published
 summary: Project Part 0
+---

 [TOC]

-# Project Part 0

-**Due:** Monday, 22 January 2024, 4:00 PM

-## **Team Members**
+**Due:** See schedule
+**Worth:** See outline

+# Team Members

-Project teams consist of 6 members and each member must be registered in the same lab section.
+Project teams consist of 6 members and each member must be registered in the **same lab section.**

 The intent is that all members are available together for a good block of time during the week, to regularly meet their assigned TA, and to attend their project demos in their registered lab, without potentially overloading the lab section.

+For an initial teamwork exercise you will be asked to pick a team name according to the exact specifications below.

+# What to submit

-You can propose a partial team if you need the instructor to fill in the missing members.
+Every team member will need to submit the following:

-## **Submission Procedure**
-One member of your team must send a plaintext email to both instructors with the specific subject line:
-CMPUT301 Team
-and a message body that lists the CCIDs of the members, one per line prefixed by the weekday of the lab section.
-For example:

-Tuesday

-gorman
-bishop
-hicks
-ferro
-drake
-vasquez
+* The lab section (Tuesday/Wednesday/Thursday)
+* Each team member's CCID
+* Each team member's name
+* Each team member's GitHub username
+* A proposed team name
+    * Good examples: `kakuna`, `helium`, `orchid`, `magnet`, `indigo`
+    * Exactly six (6) ASCII lowercase letters
+    * A single english word
+    * Must be professional
+        * Sexism/Racism/etc. or any other harassment will be brought to the Dean of Students for sanctions
+        * Must not contain any insults
+    * Must not contain anyone's name as a substring
+    * Should be unique
+        * Words like `heroes`, `awesome`,  are overused: they'll be accepted but might conflict with another team, if they conflict, the second team to submit will be assigned a different name.

+# Submission Procedure

+All members of the team must submit the google form... link coming soon.

+# Marking

+* If you do not form a team before the due date, you will recieve a mark of zero.
+* If you do not submit on time, you will recieve a mark of zero.
+No late submissions are allowed.
+No extensions will be granted.
+* Every team member must submit.
+If you don't submit you will recieve a mark of zero even if your other team members submitted.
+* You will be deducted one mark for each violation of the required submission format!
+    * This includes using a student ID instead of a CCID, or using a name instead of a CCID, or using an email account instead of a CCID... etc.
+    * This also includes violating the team name format